angelajt-bsu/bsu-data-sharing-workshop/_episodes/text-lesson_4.md

 ---
-title: Text Lesson
+title: What's in it for me?
-teaching: null
+teaching: 30
 exercises: null
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: This section will take us through the benefits, drawbacks and boundaries of data sharing
 questions: null
 objectives: null
 keypoints: null